sarat9892/Image_Classification/README.md

 Since the base CNN is frozen the weights are not updated while training and the CNN will only be used as a feature generator.
 The only weights updated will belong to the dense layers.
 These layers will be trained on our face dataset.

+#### Interpretation
+- Training accuracy got close to 100% but validation accuracy peaked at 78% and slowly started dropping down to 72.5%
+- Training loss decreased constantly and stabilized at 0 while validation loss kept increasing and fluctuating and peaked at 1.9.
+- Clearly overfitting.

 <p align = "center">
 <img src="images/trial_1.jpg" width = "800">
 </p>